 But David Grady has a cure to MAS and it’s NO MAS.

 1. By pushing the maybe button on meeting invitations.

 2. Getting in touch with the person who asked you to come to the meeting.
 Asking him or her what the goal of the meeting is and how you can help them achieve the goal.

 If this process is repeated often enough, people will become more mindful.
-People will become more thoughtful putting together meeting invitations, people will actually start putting together agendas and you'll be doing more thoughtful decision accepting these invitations.
+People will become more thoughtful putting together meeting invitations, people will actually start putting together agendas and you’ll be doing more thoughtful decision accepting these invitations.
 And soon you will find that your team meetings are more effective.